-A pattern day trader (PDT) is a Financial Industry Regulatory Authority (FINRA) designation for those who make four or more day trades in a margin account over five days when the transactions account for more than six percent total trading activity for the period.
+A pattern day trader (PDT) is a Financial Industry Regulatory Authority (FINRA) designation for those who make four or more day trades in a margin account over five days when the transactions account for more than six percent of total trading activity for the period.

 How do you know if your trading qualifies you as a PDT?
 If it does, what do you need to do?
 Are there ways around the rule?